 Both law and institutional policy afford student access to academic records and opportunities to modify them.
 Students may have access to their records by appointment with the Registrar.
-All students have a right to appeal grades (see Academic Grievance) or enter a written objection or explanatory statement.
+All students have a right to appeal grades (see Academic Grievance) or enter a written objection or explanatory statement into the student file.
 An appeal to enter a written objection or explanatory statement should be directed to the Vice President of Academic Affairs.